Bladetrain3r/Magic-Launcher/FAQ.md

 It's a shortcut palette - similar in functionality and purpose to the graphical application menus people used before Windows became popular.
 I've added some modern features - text search, dynamic icons using unicode, and native X11 support so it can run on anything that can software render.
 You could also consider it a sort of standalone application dock.
+Or as it has been put, a GUI for your BASH/Powershell history.
+Or the bits you want to repeat.

 ## Who is it for?